Posterior Sampling for Continuing Environments: Abstract

 \section{Abstract}

-We develop an extension of posterior sampling for reinforcement learning (PSRL) that is suited for a continuing agent-environment interface and integrates naturally into agent designs that scale to complex environments.
-The approach, continuing PSRL, maintains a statistically plausible model of the environment and follows a policy that maximizes expected $\gamma$-discounted return in that model.
-At each time, with probability $1-\gamma$, the model is replaced by a sample from the posterior distribution over environments.
-For a choice of discount factor that suitably depends on the horizon $T$, we establish an $\tilde{O}(\tau S \sqrt{A T})$ bound on the Bayesian regret, where $S$ is the number of environment states, $A$ is the number of actions, and $\tau$ denotes the {\it reward averaging time}, which is a bound on the duration required to accurately estimate the average reward of any policy.
-Our work is the first to formalize and rigorously analyze the resampling approach with randomized exploration.
+Existing posterior sampling algorithms for continuing reinforcement learning (RL) rely on maintaining state-action visitation counts, making them unsuitable for complex environments with high-dimensional state spaces.
+We develop the first extension of posterior sampling for RL (PSRL) that is suited for a continuing agent-environment interface and integrates naturally into scalable agent designs.
+Our approach, Continuing PSRL, determines when to resample a new model of the environment from the posterior distribution based on a simple randomization scheme.
+We establish an $\tilde{O}(\tau S \sqrt{A T})$ bound on the Bayesian regret in the tabular setting, where $S$ is the number of environment states, $A$ is the number of actions, and $\tau$ denotes the {\it reward averaging time}, which is a bound on the duration required to accurately estimate the average reward of any policy.
+Our work is the first to formalize and rigorously analyze this random resampling approach.
+Our simulations demonstrate Continuing PSRL's effectiveness in high-dimensional state spaces where traditional algorithms fail.